 Put some of the batter in your waffle iron.
-If you want to make little cute ones, just fill the waffle iron partially with the batter.
-You can use whatever kind of waffle iron you prefer, round, square, or Belgian.
+(You can use whatever kind of waffle iron you prefer: round, square, or Belgian.)
+If you want to make little waffles, just fill the waffle iron partially with the batter.

-Cook the waffles until it is your desired brownness.
-They sometimes take a little longer than regular waffles.
-Keep finished waffles warm in a 200 F oven while the rest are cooking.
+Cook the waffles until they reach your desired brownness.
+Mochi waffles can sometimes take a little longer than regular waffles to cook.
+Keep the finished waffles warm in a 200 F oven while the rest are cooking.

-Serve the waffles with syrup, whipped cream, and fresh berries and enjoy!
+Serve the waffles with your desired toppings, like whipped cream, fresh berries, and syrup, and enjoy.

 - Fresh berries like blackberries, blueberries, and strawberries are delicious.